danubevictoria/danube-phan-triangle-type/README.md

 Once determined that the lengths input do make a valid triangle, triangleType determines what type it is.
 For efficiency, triangleType checks whether it is equilateral first as there is only one possible way to be an equilateral triangle, and that is if all sides are equal.

 > a = b <br>
-> and b = c <br>
+> b = c <br>
-> and a = c <br>
+> a = c <br>

 By the Transitive Property of Equality, if a = b, and b = c, then a = c.
 Therefore, we can minimize the conditional to only check if a = b and b = c to know that it's equilateral.

 The second conditional is for a scalene because again there is only one possible way to be a scalene triangle, and this is if all three sides are unequal.

 > a != b
-> and b != c
+> b != c
-> and a != c
+> a != c

 If it's been determined that the lengths given do make a valid triangle, and the type is not equilateral nor scalene, then it must be isosceles.
-This again adds to efficiency because an isosceles triangle is one where two sides are equal, but not the third, which would require multiple checks:
+This again adds to efficiency because an isosceles triangle is one where two sides are equal, but not the third, which could result from more than one possibilities:

 > a = b and b != c <br>
 > or a = c and a != c <br>